-International collaborations are essential to deliver excellence, research and innovations that bring solutions to today's global challenges such as the climate crises, energy and health.
-The future depends on how global society addresses these challenges and the intersections of technology and its services to humanity.
-Engineering and research communities have an important role to play in shaping the future.
+International collaboration is vital to achieve solutions to today's global challenges such as the climate change, energy transition and health.
+The future depends on how global society addresses these challenges, the intersections of technology and its services to humanity.
+Engineering and science communities have an important role to play in shaping the future.

-IVA also collaborates with the other members of the global academy association CAETS to provide advice to governments and international organisations.
-On a European level, IVA is a member of Euro-CASE, an independent non-profit organisation of national academies of Engineering, Applied Sciences and Technology from 23 European countries.
+Globally, IVA works together with national engineering, science and technology academies through CAETS, an independent non-profit organisation.
+CAETS functions as a forum for consideration of technology-related issues of global significance.
+On a European level, IVA is a member of Euro-CASE, an independent non-profit organisation of national academies of Engineering, Applied Sciences and Technology.
 Together, the academies foster public understanding of the applications of technology and promote the improvement of engineering education, collaborate in international projects on topical themes.

-Other important partner organisations are the New York Academy of Sciences, The Japan Society for the Promotion of Science, China Association for Science and Technology and World Energy Council.
+IVA supports a number of international organisations through long term in-depth cooperation.
+These strategic partner organisations are organisations that contribute to strengthening fact-based policy advice, international cooperation and research exchanges.
+Partner organisations are among others; the New York Academy of Sciences, The Japan Society for the Promotion of Science and World Energy Council.

 Study trips on topical themes are a recurring activity within the projects.
 It is also an important part of the Leadership Programme IFG, that IVA run for young leaders within research, development and innovation.